Slideshow

 The 12th generation president, Hyo Morita assumed leadership more than thirty years ago.
 He is a licensed tea appraiser and instructor, and a licensed oolong tea instructor.
 He engages in every step of tea making, from contracting with farmers, tasting, evaluating, and advising during growing and harvesting, evaluating harvested tea, collaborating with local "kilns" on drying, selecting tencha to be ground into matcha by local experts, and selecting, blending, storing, and packaging matcha.
 He oversees last steps again when re-ordering to achieve the highest level of freshness and quality.

-Kobataen Products
+Kobataen Tea

 Skip to results list